Warmy Blog

 warmy email deliverability

-– Engagement Simulation.
-Beyond simply sending emails, Warmy.io simulates genuine engagement activities.
-This includes opening emails, marking them as important, replying, and even moving them from spam to the inbox.
-Such interactions are key signals to ESPs like Gmail, Yahoo, and Outlook that your emails are welcomed and valued by recipients.
+Beyond simply sending emails, Warmy.io simulates real engagement activities such as opening emails, marking them as important, and even moving them from the spam folder to the inbox.
+This natural behavior shows ESPs that recipients find your emails valuable, significantly improving inbox placement.

 Conclusion